What Are PD-1 and PD-L1?

-T cells latch on to and inspect other cells for signs of cancer and illness.
-When a T cell inspects a healthy cell, its PD-1 binds to the healthy cell’s PD-L1, which sends a signal to the T cell to leave the other cell alone.
+T cells latch onto and inspect other cells for signs of cancer and illness.
+When a T cell inspects a healthy cell, its PD-1 binds to the healthy cell’s PD-L1, or programmed death-ligand 1, which sends a signal to the T cell to leave the other cell alone.

 Together these surface proteins act as a type of “off switch,” suppressing T cell inflammatory activity.

 This interaction, known as an immune checkpoint, helps prevent autoimmune diseases, which occur when the body’s immune system attacks healthy cells by mistake.

 But this can also protect a tumor from being destroyed by the immune system.
 Several cancers, including malignant mesothelioma, often express high levels of PD-L1.
 Tumor cells use this protein to hide from T cells.

 Checkpoint inhibitor drugs such as pembrolizumab (Keytruda), nivolumab (Opdivo) and durvalumab (Imfinzi) are designed to block the PD-1 pathway and allow the immune system to recognize and attack cancer.

 PD-L1 acts as a mask for cancer cells.
 This protein has emerged as an important biomarker and target for mesothelioma immunotherapy.